Skip to main content

 National Explosive Ordnance Disposal Association

-Founded in 1988, the National Explosive Ordnance Disposal Association (NATEODA) unites U.S. military EOD and Public Safety Bomb Technicians, preserving history and fostering brotherhood.
-We ensure the safe disposal of hazardous munitions worldwide, extending a warm welcome to global EOD personnel.
+Founded in 1988, the National Explosive Ordnance Disposal Association (NATEODA) is dedicated to uniting U.S. military EOD and Public Safety Bomb Technicians, preserving history and fostering brotherhood.
+We promote the safe disposal of hazardous munitions worldwide, extending a warm welcome to global EOD personnel.

 About Our Mission